-It may be that you do.
-However, if you do, other people may have the right of way over it.
+It may be that you do, however, if you do, other people may have the right of way over it.
 This will restrict what you can do with the land.
 Again, you should consult your property documents.
 If you don't own it, you may have a right of way over the alley or drive.
 This means that nobody else has a right to obstruct it or prevent you from using it.
-If the alleyway is council maintained, you can find out by ringing the Council's Estates and Valuation Services (tel.
-01895 250288).
-Land ownership can also be confirmed by the Land Registry, There may however be a small charge for their services.
-They can be reached on 01792 458877 Or via their website: www.landregistry.gov.uk
+If the alleyway is council maintained, you can find out by emailing the Council's Property and Estates Team at estatesandvaluation@hillingdon.gov.uk.
+Land ownership can also be confirmed by the Land Registry, there may however be a small charge for their services.
+They can be reached on 0300 006 0411.
+Or via their website: www.landregistry.gov.uk